 2. Follow the scent of chestnuts

 Marroni are an especially delicious variety of chestnut, that are eaten roasted, boiled or in various treats that are prepared with chestnut flour.
-To try some, head to the Chestnut Fair in Marradi (every week end in October) in the Mugello area, Caprese Michelangelo (2nd weekend and 3rd weekend in October 2023), where Michelangelo Buonarroti was born, or Bagno Vignoni (usually at the beginning of November, dates for 2023 haven’t been confirmed at time of writing).
+To try some, head to the Chestnut Fair in Marradi (every week end in October) in the Mugello area, Caprese Michelangelo (usually on the 2nd weekend and 3rd weekend in October – see Fb page), where Michelangelo Buonarroti was born, or Bagno Vignoni (usually at the beginning of November, dates for 2024 haven’t been confirmed at time of writing).

-On the slopes of Mount Amiata, Abbadia San Salvadore has a great “Festa della Castagna” (1st and 2nd weekend in October 2023) while Piancastagnaio boasts the most ancient of chestnut festivals, the “Crastatone” (31st October to 1st November and 3rd and 4th November 2023).
+On the slopes of Mount Amiata, Abbadia San Salvadore has a great “Festa della Castagna” ( 2nd and 3rd weekend in October 2024) while Piancastagnaio boasts the most ancient of chestnut festivals, the “Crastatone” (31st October to 3rd November 2024).

 ⇒ See more October events around Tuscany.